National Merit Lockheed Martin Academic Scholarship Program

 Spring 2016 High School Graduates

-High school juniors who will be completing or leaving high school and entering college in the fall of 2015 must take the PSAT/NMSQT on the date their school chose for the administration of the test in October 2013.* As soon as possible after the beginning of this school year, students should obtain a copy of the 2013 Official Student Guide to the PSAT/NMSQT from the high school counselor and make arrangements with the school to take the test.
-Students will generally receive their PSAT/NMSQT scores in the late December 2013/early January 2014 timeframe.
-Students will also need to submit an online application with Lockheed Martin by February 28, 2014, even if they have not yet received their PSAT/NMSQT scores, in order to be considered for the National Merit Lockheed Martin Academic Scholarship.
+High school juniors who will be completing or leaving high school and entering college in the fall of 2016 must have taken the PSAT/NMSQT on the date their school chose for the administration of the test in October 2014.* Students should have obtained a copy of the 2014 Official Student Guide to the PSAT/NMSQT from the high school counselor and made arrangements with the school to take the test.
+Afterwards, students generally receive their PSAT/NMSQT scores in the late December 2014/early January 2015 timeframe.
+Students must also submit an online application by February 28, 2015, even if they have not yet received their PSAT/NMSQT scores, in order to be considered for a scholarship.

-NOTE: To request information about possible arrangements for alternate testing after the October 2013 PSAT/NMSQT administration, the student must write directly to NMSC no later than March 1, 2014.
-Write to National Merit Scholarship Corporation, Attn: Educational Services, 1560 Sherman Avenue, Suite 200, Evanston, Illinois 60201 4897; telephone (847) 866 5100.
+*NOTE: To request information about possible arrangements for alternate testing after the October 2014 PSAT/NMSQT administration, the student must write directly to NMSC (contact information below) no later than March 1, 2015.

 Scores from the 2014 PSAT/NMSQT will be used as the initial screening of applicants in the 2016 National Merit Lockheed Martin Academic Scholarship Program.
 NMSC will begin notifying students in the fall of 2015 if they qualified among the applicant pool for the next phase of screening in the competition.
 All eligible students moving on to the next phase of screening will be contacted by NMSC on or before Dec.
 31, 2015, so that these students and their high school principals can complete a second application that includes biographical and academic information that must be filed with NMSC.
 Further criteria for scholarship consideration will include meeting several academic and other requirements set by NMSC.
 Only those entrants who advance to the next phase in the competition will be notified and receive these additional materials from NMSC.